bjornops/beta-jam/src/content/posts/minor_majority/Minor Majority - Can't think of a reason.md

 Em               C                    Em
 We used to go so fast, used to get so high

 Em             C                  Em
-As beautifully float like butterflies
+And skilfully float like butterflies
 G         Am                    C
 throw our punches at the open sky